spotinst/help/src/docs/ocean/getting-started/aks/README.md

 ## What to do About Global Regions

 Ocean supports AKS with global regions, so you can create and import clusters set with the global regions in Azure that currently do not support Availability Zones.
 For these clusters, you create resources at the regional level.
-After import, you can view a global region in the Virtual Node Groups tab, where Availability Groups = None.
+After import, you can view a global region in the Virtual Node Groups tab, where Availability Zones = None.

 ![ocean-vng-regions](https://github.com/user-attachments/assets/86d2152d-6cf5-4ea7-8538-e8253cd6a90a)